SweetJenn23/BlockchainLab/README.md

 **smart contract:** (contract) your terms for doing business in a blockchain network.
 Really, this is the conditions that a transaction can occur in.
 It may include checking for other specific information to allow the transaction to occur.
 In Composer terms, this is the logic that makes your transaction work.

-**business network artifact:** When using Composer, the defined network of participants, assets and transactions can be exported to a file type known as business network artifact (.bna).
+**business network artifact:** When using Composer, the defined network of participants, assets and transactions can be exported to a packaging of files known as a business network artifact (.bna).

 **chaincode:** code written for blockchain.
 Typically this an application written in Go or NodeSDK.
 It now can also mean the same thing as your .bna.
 When you create your network and supporting logic in Composer, the entire package becomes your chaincode.